CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive — the combination of Miro board + code review + PR/MR is a very specific niche.
-Unlikely to conflict with generic code review skills, generic Miro skills, or generic git skills due to the clear intersection of all three domains.
+Highly distinctive — the combination of Miro board + code review + visual artifacts (diagrams, tables) creates a very clear niche that is unlikely to conflict with generic code review skills, generic Miro skills, or generic documentation skills.

 3 / 3